You are here: Home > About > The Team

 +44 (0)121 414 5009

-Shiv is the GFN-SSR Acting Manager.
-He is responsible for the day-to-day management and administration of the project, including reporting to UK government, dealing with financial issues and ensuring outputs are delivered.
-He is the primary contact for the UK Government, Advisory Group and the African network, ASSN.
-He is also responsible for organising GFN-SSR’s quarterly SSR practitioners courses and dealing with other requests for SSR support.
+Alona is the GFN-SSR Manager.
+She is responsible for the day-to-day management and administration of the project, including reporting to UK government, dealing with financial issues and ensuring outputs are delivered.
+She is the primary contact for the UK Government, Advisory Group and the African network, ASSN.
+She is also responsible for organising GFN-SSR’s quarterly SSR practitioners courses and dealing with other requests for SSR support.

 Shiv.Bakrania@ssrnetwork.net